Gauge Symmetry in Quantum Simulation: Introduction

 \textbf{Universal conceptual framework:} We clarify how gauge symmetry should be treated in quantum simulations, resolving some misconceptions and providing principles applicable to any approach.
 (Sec.~\ref{sec:H_ext-and-H_inv})

 \textbf{Complete practical implementation:} We provide explicit protocols, circuits, and resource estimates within the orbifold lattice framework, completing recent advances~\cite{Bergner:2024qjl,Halimeh:2024bth,Bergner:2025zkj,Halimeh:2025ivn} by addressing the treatment of gauge symmetry.
-To the best of our knowledge, this is the only approach that provides explicit quantum circuits for Yang-Mills theory, enabling scalable simulation toward the continuum limit without exponential classical compilation costs; see ref.~\cite{Hanada:2025yzx} for the cost analyses for other approaches.
+To the best of our knowledge, using non-compact variables, as in the orbifold lattice formulation, is the only approach so far, that provides explicit quantum circuits for Yang-Mills theory, which enable scalable simulations towards the continuum limit for any gauge group and dimension without exponential classical compilation costs; see ref.~\cite{Hanada:2025yzx} for the cost analyses for other approaches.
 (Sec.~\ref{sec:singlet_simulation}, Sec.~\ref{sec:nonsinglet_simulations}, Sec.~\ref{sec:numerical_test}, and Sec.~\ref{sec:outlook})\\

 The protocols presented here may appear straightforward to quantum algorithm experts --- \textbf{this simplicity is precisely the achievement}.
 Through careful physics-based problem design (specifically, temporal gauge quantization, non-compact variables, and the orbifold lattice Hamiltonian), we reduced a seemingly intractable problem to one where textbook quantum algorithms suffice.
 The difficulty lies not in inventing new algorithms, but in recognizing which physics reformulation enables algorithmic tractability.